Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/Day_1.md

 --outSAMtype (BAM unsorted/ BAM SortedByCoordinate)

---outFilterMultimapNmax
+--outFilterMultimapNmax maximum number of alignments allowed for a read, reads that exceed this will be considered unmapped

---outFilterMismatchNmax
+--outFilterMismatchNmax maximum number of mismatches per pair, 999 turns this filter off

---outFilterMismatchNoverReadLmax
+--outFilterMismatchNoverReadLmax maximum number of mismatches per pair relative to read length, 0.4 with 100bp allows for 8 mismatches across the pair

---alignIntronMin
+--alignIntronMin minimum intron length

---alignIntronMax
+--alignIntronMax maximum intron length

---alignMatesGapMax
+--alignMatesGapMax maximum genomic distance between mates

---alignSJoverhangMin
+--alignSJoverhangMin minimum overhang for unannotated junctions

---alignSJBDoverhangMin
+--alignSJBDoverhangMin minimum overhang for annotated junctions

---readFilesIn
+--readFilesIn read files to map to reference alignment

---readFilesCommand
+--readFilesCommand uncompression command to apply to read files

---outFileNamePrefix
+--outFileNamePrefix prefix for outfiles generated in the run

 - View & explore some reads in IGV (show difference on read distributions in full-length transcript & 3'end data)